Three Interlockers Along the Galveston Island Causeway

 in Rosenberg in 2004 left Tower 97 as the last manned interlocking tower in Texas.

-The original drawbridge was replaced in 1987 with a bascule bridge that
+The original lift bridge was replaced in 1987 with a bascule bridge that

-middle; this was much easier to accomplish by removing a portion of the causeway
+middle; this was easier to accomplish by removing a portion of the causeway

 on the island side since it did not have the existing bridge pivot assembly and